sprsr/4xSA_Cache/FUTURE_README.md

 ---

 <p align="center"> A modular and customizable set associative cache.
   Developed to be implemented into my 32 bit risc v core.
-This implementation of set associative will use a relative LRU algorithm.
+This implementation of set associative will use a simple relative LRU algorithm.
 Metadata is kept simple, with single bits: VALID, DIRTY, LRU (excluding tag).
 Cache parameters can be manimpulated for custom caches.
 Write back, write-allocate:
 • On read and write misses, the line is brought into the cache
 • On writes, you only update the cache and set the dirty bit to 1
     <br>